 Summer: Summer is a beautiful time to be in Vermont.
 Although swimming is not allowed in the quarries for safety reasons, it is a excellent place to spend a lazy day fishing and relaxing.
 The Town of Barre does offer swim lesson reimbursements of up to $25 to encourage our youngest residents to learn to swim.
 Visit our Recreation and Athletic Complex where all sorts of sports take place on our softball fields, four tennis courts, volleyball court, basketball courts, soccer fields, running track, and skate park.

 Fall: Of course, fall in Vermont is known for its gorgeous views and the Barre Town Forest is no exception.
 Bring your camera for breathtaking views of the Green Mountain Range, Camel's Hump and environs.
-Fall is the perfect time to take a hike in the Town Forest, but take care, because hunting is also allowed.
+Fall is the perfect time to take a hike in the Town Forest, but wear orange, leash your dogs, and take care, because hunting is also allowed.
 Each fall hunters harvest turkey and deer and occasionally a bear is taken in Town.